 - Sprinkle the cauliflower evenly with smoked paprika and salt to taste.
 Be generous with the salt-- smoked paprika really sings when it's combined with salt.

 - Return the baking sheet to the oven.
-Let the cauliflower roast for 10-20 minutes longer till tender.
+Let the cauliflower roast for 10-20 minutes longer until very tender.
 When it's ready you will be able to pierce it easily with a fork.
 Keep a close eye on the cauliflower, it can go from brown to burned fairly quickly if you're not careful.
 Serve hot.